-How do I find the hard drive type and specifications?
+How to find the hard drive type and specifications

-In Windows 10, you can view information about your hardware (including disks) using the System Information utility.
+In Windows, you can view information about your hardware (including disks) using the System Information utility.

-To open the System Information utility in Windows 10:
+System Information utility in Windows 10 and Windows 11

 Or, you can use the Run box to open the System Information utility.